-Image and Language: Visual Semiotics
+Image and Language: Visual Signs and Symbols 3cr.

-In this course students explore the relationship between language and images as a way to add layers of meaning to their work.
+In this course, students explore the relationship between language and images as a way to add layers of meaning to their work.
 Semiotic theory, Hegelian dialectic, and visual and literary deconstruction approaches are among the topics presented as methods for producing work.
-In addition, the class addresses how these approaches can be applied to current digital advances in communication and image generation including emoticons, emojis, and Al platforms such as ChatGPT, Dali, and Midjourney.
+In addition, the class addresses how these approaches can be applied to current digital advances in communication and image generation including emoticons, emojis, and machine learning platforms.
 Students can work in any media.
+This class is open to all majors.
 Prerequisite: Foundation: Media 1 or Foundation: 2D

-Sound
+Introduction to Sound